This post may contain affiliate links. Please read our disclosure policy.

 - In a large bowl or the bowl of a stand mixer with a dough hook attachment, dissolve the yeast and sugar in the warm water and let stand for five minutes, or until foamy.

-- Add the melted butter, eggs, salt, and 3 cups of flour.
+- Add the milk, melted butter, eggs, salt, and 3 cups of flour.
 Mix until combined.

 - Knead the dough 3-5 minutes, until smooth.
 Cover with a towel or plastic wrap and let rise for 20 minutes or until double.

 - Preheat the oven to 350 degrees F and line a large baking pan with parchment paper or spray with nonstick cooking spray.
 Gently punch the dough down and divide into 2 pieces.
 Roll each piece of dough until 1/2" thick.
 Cut into circles with a 3" biscuit cutter.
 Use the back of a knife and make an indent in the center of the dough.
 Fold dough over into a half moon shape.
 Space evenly on the prepared pan.